Edge Computing for Industry: A Complete Guide to Modern Industrial Technology

 What is edge computing in simple terms?

-Edge computing means processing data near where it is created, instead of sending it to a distant server.
+Edge computing means processing data near where it is generated instead of sending it to distant servers.
 This allows faster and more efficient decision-making.

-Cloud computing processes data in centralized data centers, while edge computing processes data locally at or near the source.
+Cloud computing processes data in centralized locations, while edge computing processes it locally near the data source.

 Manufacturing, healthcare, transportation, energy, and telecommunications benefit significantly due to their need for real-time data processing.